cjoakim/azure-cosmosdb-hackathon/mongo_to_cosmosdb_mongo.md

 # azure-cosmosdb-hackathon

-## Port a MongoDB database CosmosDB/Mongo with CLI tools
+## Challenge 2 - Port a MongoDB database CosmosDB/Mongo with CLI tools

 No programming is involved in this solution.
 The only tools you should use are native MongoDB CLI tools (mongo, mongoimport, etc), the Azure CLI,